Sign up to stay connected

 The following day, June 27, the House Financial Services Committee, chaired by Rep. Jeb Hensarling of Texas, convened a hearing with Carson.

-“Over the last 20 years, the HUD budget has doubled, whereas the family budget, which pays for it, has increased by less than double digits,”“In fact, HUD’s budget has grown faster than almost every other federal budget function, including social security, education, and national defense.
+“Over the last 20 years, the HUD budget has doubled, whereas the family budget, which pays for it, has increased by less than double digits,” Hensarling said.
+“In fact, HUD’s budget has grown faster than almost every other federal budget function, including social security, education, and national defense.
 HUD resources have not been the challenge, HUD’s focus and success has been.”

 Speaking next as the committee’s ranking member, Waters offered a completely opposite perspective on HUD and Carson.
 In her remarks, Rep. Waters underscored that her new legislation was intended to revoke key actions by Carson and return them to HUD’s fair housing agenda.
 Those actions included restoring: